dancosta154/Reddit_Classification_NLP/README.md

-# Project 3: Classifying Subreddits: Backpacking vs Ultrarunning
+# Classifying Subreddits: Backpacking vs Ultrarunning

-This project is a part of DSIR-EC-124 at [General Assembly](https://generalassemb.ly/).

 #### Project Status: [Completed]

 ## Project Obective
-As a Data Scientist for L.L.
-Bean, I have been tasked with building a model that can analyze social media posts to accurately identify target markets in potentially conflicting market spaces, i.e. backpacking and ultrarunning.
+The intent of this project is to build a model that can analyze social media posts to accurately identify target markets in potentially conflicting market spaces, i.e. backpacking and ultrarunning.

-## Introduction
-Through the pandemic and evolving uncertainty in the world, Supply Chain is facing extremely challenging times.
-In order to combat these hardships, companies are putting an emphasis on both forecast accuracy and improved Marketing strategies.
-These challenges have impacted all channels of selling, from Retail to our internet presence.
-As roughly 65% of L.L.
-Bean's demand comes from our online presence, there is an increased amount of pressure to ensure that we are accurately meeting this demand.

-As a Data Scientist working within the Marketing division, I have been tasked with building the most efficient and accurate model to identify target markets in conflicting market spaces.
-As we know, L.L.
-Bean carries many products that overlap into different areas, such as backpacking and running gear, which makes the task of classifying these markets very difficult.

 ## Executive Summary
-In order to represent the online presence mentioned previously, the models that I built leveraged data scraped from the social media platform, Reddit.
-In particular, the data came from the Backpacking and Ultrarunning subreddits, as these communities accurately represent our customer base.
+The model that I built leveraged data scraped from the social media platform, Reddit.
+In particular, the data came from the Backpacking and Ultrarunning subreddits, as these communities accurately represent the project objective as identified previously.

 Once the data had been collected, using the [`reddit_scraper`](./data_cleaning_and_eda/reddit_scraper.ipynb) notebook, it was stored in the `raw_data` folder in a file called [`reddit.csv`](./raw_data/reddit.csv).
 From there, the data was cleaned utilizing the [`data_cleaning`](./data_cleaning_and_eda/data_cleaning.ipynb) notebook, then saved to the `clean_data` folder in a file called [`reddit_clean.csv`](./clean_data/reddit_clean.csv).